 (Picture shows Gordon presenting medals at the 2005 Australian Masters’ Games.
-Shown here with Yvonne Gavin, NSW)
+Shown with another doyen of the sport, Yvonne Gavin, NSW)

 From 1963-1968, Gordon single-handedly conducted the Australian Postal League – a two-monthly Australia-wide competition aimed at raising the flagging spirits of the then Archery Association of Australia (AAA) (now Archery Australia).